udbhavgovil/Fuzzy-Based-Routing-in-Noc/README.md

 # Fuzzy-Based-Routing-in-Noc
-Adpative XY Routing using Fuzzy Rules
+Adpative XY Routing using Fuzzy Rules For Mesh Topology